China grains trade scrambles for data after key source goes dark

 "Getting accurate data from China is massive.
 Without that, nobody can be sure of the real picture," said a Melbourne-based grains and oilseeds trader, who declined to be named as he is not authorised to speak on the matter.

 (Reporting by Dominique Patton in Beijing.
-Additional reporting by Shivani Singh in Beijing, Emily Chow in Shanghai and Colin Packham in Canberra; editing by David Evans)
+Additional reporting by Shivani Singh in Beijing, Emily Chow in Shanghai and Colin Packham in Canberra; additional writing by Tom Daly; editing by David Evans)

 ((dominique.patton@thomsonreuters.com;))